Ukrainian Third League: History

 The League as the fourth tier (or third smaller tier) was created after the reorganization once the first championship was completed in 1993.
 In 1992, original Transitional League was created, which later was transformed into the Ukrainian Second League.
 The league was created from the pool of clubs of the third tier that did not perform well in the previous season as well as the best new amateur clubs that had won their respective regional competitions.

 Throughout its history the League yielded at least four promotions each year.
 That in turn fueled the rise of the Ukrainian new football clubs, FC Arsenal Kyiv and FC Metalurh Donetsk.
 At the end of the 1995 season, the League was incorporated back into the Second League and the teams of both Leagues were then split into two groups.

 Each season the league was admitting about 10 new clubs from the KFK competitions (8 in 1993, 10 in 1994, and 12 in 1995).

 In 1992–93 Ukrainian Transitional League took place several strange nuances.
 The third placed team withdrew after being granted promotion, the fourth place which in mid-season was forcefully merged with another entity gave away its promotion in favor of the newly acquired entity, another club which was excluded from competitions due to sportsmanship conduct sanctions was reinstated for the next season, out of the last six team, the third from the bottom of the season's standing table was allowed to stay for the next season.

 Third League winners

 All-time table

 Top-20.
 All names are shown as at the time of the last participation.

+Participated teams by regions

+In bold are teams that played at least 10 seasons.
+In brackets is a number of seasons.